 Fishing on the Water of Leith from Balerno Bridge to Bonnington is free but you do need a permit.
 The season is open between the 1st April – 30th September; fishing on the Water of Leith is not permitted outside these dates.

-Free permits can be downloaded – https://www.edinburgh.gov.uk/leisure-sport-culture/fishing-permit
+Free permits can be downloaded its is OK that it say 2023 season they will still be valid – https://www.edinburgh.gov.uk/leisure-sport-culture/fishing-permit

 Permits are essential to ensure that you know the rules and regulations to comply by when fishing the river.
 This helps to maintain the long-term sustainability of the fishery.